 I enjoy helping people and wanted to be in the healthcare profession but I knew nursing was too bloody for me, so I went the dental route.
 Plus I really enjoy seeing people smile.

-Did you always want to do this?
+Did you always want to become a dental hygienist?

 I have wanted to be a healthcare professional since I was in high school.
 I actually enjoyed going to the dentist as a kid.
 And I liked the uniforms.
 As a hygienist, you can still have style with your uniforms.
 I wanted to be cute!